genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/11_tooling/02_intellij-plugin.md

 ![Genesis Platform Support on Tool window](/img/genesis-plugin-intellij-toolwindow.png)

 :::info
 When using the plugin, ensure you have specified the `deploy-plugin-mode` gradle property as `local`.
-This can be done by adding the below to the `gradle.properties` file in the server/jvm folder:
+You can do this by adding the line below to the `gradle.properties` file in the server/jvm folder:

 ```
 deploy-plugin-mode=local